-Find out what inspired artist Pippa Hale to create her thought provoking new commission which explores a Workhouse Lunch.
-Consumption is currently being screened in the inmates Dining Hall at the Workhouse Museum, Ripon in the Main Block which is now open for visitors.
+Find out what inspired artist Pippa Hale to create her thought-provoking new commission, which explores a Workhouse Lunch.
 50 volunteers helped to create Consumption, a filmed artwork, which is funded by Arts Council England.

 This project started with a site visit, looking at the museum in the context of Ripon and the history of the poor.
 Looking at the displays I was particularly struck by a photograph in the Guardians Room of inmates eating a Christmas meal from 1934 which got me thinking about food and nutrition.
 In the same room is a census from 1861 and it was here that I discovered the profile of inmates in the workhouse.
 I was very surprised to discover that nearly half of them were in the 70s, 80s and 90s when living conditions were so notoriously harsh.

-Pippa: Using the museum’s volunteers is an integral part of the work.
-I wanted them to have a real life experience of what it would have been like to prepare and eat a meal from 1861 – the cuts of meat, the cooking techniques, the segregation of the sexes in the Dining Hall - so they can communicate that to visitors.
+Using the museum’s volunteers is an integral part of the work.
+I wanted them to have a real-life experience of what it would have been like to prepare and eat a meal from 1861 – the cuts of meat, the cooking techniques, the segregation of the sexes in the Dining Hall – so they can communicate that to visitors.

 I’m also trying to draw direct parallels between two communities of older people who engage with the building, whether as an inmate in 1861 or a volunteer in 2017.
 The workhouse plays – and has played – an important role in terms of wellbeing in later life.
 The fact that so many inmates survived into older age was probably due to regular meals, familiar surroundings and a sense of community, albeit under harsh conditions.
 Today, the museum is a very social space where volunteers come together for friendship and to make a major contribution to the museum’s daily operations.